-Last week I showed you how you can capture the remote codes for cheap radio controlled electrical outlets and this week the theme is MOTION DETECTORS.
+Last week I showed you how you can capture the remote codes for cheap radio controlled electrical outlets and this week the theme is 433 MHz MOTION SENSORS.
 With a properly configured motion detector you can then trigger that outlet.
 For example……..when you open the pantry door the light comes on………when you walk in the laundry room, the light comes on……..when someone presses the smart doorbell, the lights come on.
 Pretty handy stuff.

 Most home automation motion sensors send TWO signals.
 One when they are tripped and one when they reset.
 Most of them will stay tripped for a predetermined amount of time.
 Usually for 2-4 minutes or so.
 Good idea to know the state of the motion detector BEFORE you buy it.